-5.9.155.9.2 Prior to the commencement of the authorised development, except for Work No. 12, Horizon will prepare and submit for approval a Traffic Incident Management Scheme in accordance with the Requirements in Schedule 3 and Schedule [21] of the Draft DCO Order.
+5.9.2 Prior to the commencement of the authorised development, except for Work No. 12, Horizon will prepare and submit for approval a Traffic Incident Management Scheme in accordance with the Requirements in Schedule 3 and Schedule 4 of the Order.
 The Traffic Incident Management Scheme will be prepared in accordance with the principles set out in section 5.9 of this Wylfa Newydd CoCP.
-The approved pursuant to the DCO Requirements~~Traffic Incident Management Scheme~~ (or any approved variations) will be implemented for the duration of the construction period.
+The approved Traffic Incident Management Scheme (or any approved variations) will be implemented for the duration of the construction period.

-5.9.255.9.3 The Traffic Incident Management Scheme ~~is expected to~~will include the following measures:
+5.9.3 The Traffic Incident Management Scheme will include the following measures.

 - Maintaining a site-based delivery management team as a contact point for contractors, emergency services and the highway authorities.
-This team will help manage and coordinate Horizon and its supply chain's response to an incident. - Controlling the number and frequency of HGVs on the designated HGV routes. - Establishing an appropriate communications protocol for workers, bus drivers transporting construction workers and HGV drivers. - Communicating incident management information to all workers, contractors making a delivery, and bus operators transporting workers.

-- Holding HGVs and buses at appropriate locations, including the Logistics Centre, during an incident.
+This team will help manage and coordinate Horizon and its supply chain's response to an incident. - Controlling the number and frequency of HGVs on the designated HGV routes. - Establishing an appropriate communications protocol for workers, bus drivers transporting construction workers and HGV drivers. - Communicating incident management information to all workers, contractors making a delivery, and bus operators transporting workers. - Holding HGVs and buses at appropriate locations, including the Logistics Centre, during an incident.